KRIISHSHARMA/FAPI/README.md

 ![dwvLlez](https://github.com/KRIISHSHARMA/FAPI/assets/86760658/57837d03-563d-4c88-bdf1-f525c3fda4f2)

+- this section describes a method of managing delays in communication without relying on timestamps, using a designated time window, and constructing timing reports for communication between L1 and L2.
+The provided figure illustrates a sequence where late-arriving messages trigger timing indications for corrective actions.

 1. a PHY instance expects P7 slot-based messages from VNF to reach the instance in a Receive Time Window interval, that PHY maintains to buffer and process time-critical P7 messages (DL_TTI.request, UL_TTI.request, UL_DCI.request, TX_DATA.request), to apply at their targeted slots.